-Associate Professor of Economics and Management at the Carey Business School, Johns Hopkins University
+Professor of Economics and Management at the Carey Business School, Johns Hopkins University

-Mario Macis (Economics PhD, University of Chicago) is Associate Professor at Johns Hopkins University, Carey Business School.
-He is also Associate Faculty at the Armstrong Institute for Patient Safety and Quality at the JHU School of Medicine, and Faculty Research Fellow at the National Bureau of Economic Research (NBER) and Research Fellow at the Institute of Labor Economics (IZA).
+Mario Macis (Economics PhD, University of Chicago) is Professor of Economics and Management at the Johns Hopkins University, Carey Business School.
+He is also Affiliate Faculty at the JHU Berman Institute of Bioethics, Research Associate at the National Bureau of Economic Research (NBER) and Research Fellow at the Institute of Labor Economics (IZA).